MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Deleting a posting account

-If you don’t need one or more posting accounts, you can delete them using the Account Maintenance window.
-If you’ve already entered transactions for the posting account, you can’t delete them using this procedure.
+If you don't need one or more posting accounts, you can delete them using the Account Maintenance window.
+If you've already entered transactions for the posting account, you can't delete them using this procedure.

 See the General Ledger documentation for more information about posting.